 And if any of your accounts have gone to collections, you need to deal with those as well, because like it or not they won’t go away.
 Like charge-offs, accounts that end up with a collection agency will also remain on your report for seven years.
 What you may not realize is that you can discuss your situation with collections agencies just like you would with a regular creditor.
 Many companies will negotiate with you for a smaller total payment, so it’s always worthwhile to ask.

-6. Establish new credit
+6. Establish New Credit

 While it may seem counterintuitive, opening up a new credit card or getting a loan can help you boost your credit score.

 Caution: this advice isn’t for everyone.
 If you’re already struggling with debt, now is not a good time to open a new credit card account.
-However, if you’re already in good standing with your creditors—or you were behind on your credit cards but have since turned things around—it might be time to consider new credit.
+However, if you’re already in good standing with your creditors — or you were behind on your credit cards but have since turned things around — it might be time to consider new credit.

 When you apply, keep inquiries to a minimum.
 Every new application will appear on your credit report, and too many in a short period will count against your credit score.

 For those who struggled to get back in the black, it can be challenging to get a new credit card.
 If you get denied, consider either a store credit card or a secured card, which requires a deposit.
 After you can show a clean record with a secured card, you can try for a regular credit card in six months to a year.
-You might also contact your bank for a personal loan, which is another way to rebuild your credit.

-Check Out Credit Repair Services
+Turn To Reputable Credit Repair Services

 Sometimes trying to do all of this on your own can be daunting, especially if you’ve been in debt for a while and the struggle seems endless.
 If you’re feeling overwhelmed by your bad credit and how long it will take to fix things, it might be time to turn to the experts at a reputable credit repair service.